Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Katinka Bakos, Shutterstock

 The Pumi is a lean but muscular dog with slightly floppy ears.
-It’s great with children as well as other pets, and it doesn’t shed that much.
-It does have a slight problem with barking and may try to herd family members, but it’s highly protective, loyal, and caring.
+They get along with children and other pets and don’t shed very much.
+They have a slight problem with barking and may try to herd family members, but they’re highly protective, loyal, and caring.

 55. Pungsan

-The Pungsan is a large hunting dog that’s not very popular outside its home of Pungsan.
-This breed sheds heavily but is good with children.
+The Pungsan is a large hunting dog that’s not very popular outside their home of Pungsan.
+They shed heavily but are good with children.

 56. Pushon

 The Pushon is created by mixing the Bichon Frise with a Pug.
-These dogs are very playful and can spend the entire day chasing a ball.
+They are very playful and can spend the entire day chasing a ball.

 57. Pyredoodle